rseng/opensource-heartbeat-action/README.md

 If you define the `query` variable this file will be updated, or created first if it doesn't exist.

+### `orgs_file`

+**Optional** If you want to add contributions based on organizations, you can define an `orgs_file` which defaults to orgs.txt.
+The format is the same as the `users_file`.
+If you don't define this variable, parsing organization events will be skipped.

 ### `query`

 **Optional** If defined, we will use [update-users.py](scripts/update-users.py)